ABOUT US

 Importance

 We feel it is important to remember the victims of the Transatlantic African Enslavement.
-In so doing we are raising awareness of this imortant aspect of our history and honouring the memory of heroes and heroines who were enslaved over a period of nearly 500 years.
+In so doing we are raising awareness of this important aspect of our history and honouring the memory of heroes and heroines who were enslaved over a period of nearly 500 years.

 Desire